Where there is love there is life. Mahatma Ghandi

 Just 3 magical ingredients that most people stock in their kitchens.
 No mess with salt & dijon & sweetener.
 No blending & no noise, and best of all no clean up.
 Just a clean jar, some fresh greens, and you.
 Here is our salad de-constructed, and as usual the possibilities here are always endless.
 But once you discover this dressing I don’t think you’ll ever go back, it’s that good.

 3 Ingredient Soy Balsamic Dressing:

 *It is somewhat important here to use a decent balsamic (but don’t go crazy).
-Some cheaper or more ‘sour’ vinegars can come off too harsh here.
+Some cheaper or more ‘sour’ kinds of vinegar can come off too harsh here.
 As with most things, the better quality vinegar is more expensive, but goes farther in the end and creates a much better experience all around.
 Mid-range is fine, just not cheap.
 Never cheap.

-Raw vegetable salads are so beautiful when kept simple and color is key.
-My fave is mixing 2 or 3 contrasting greens with a few colored vegetables such as bell peppers & radishes (inspired by my girlfriend Janna) as I did here.
+Raw vegetable salads are so beautiful when kept simple and colour is key.
+My fave is mixing 2 or 3 contrasting greens with a few coloured vegetables such as bell peppers & radishes (inspired by my girlfriend Janna) as I did here.
 Top with lightly toasted almonds or seeds and any salad gets instantly upped in appeal.
-Of course a ripe avocado wouldn’t hurt either.
+Of course, a ripe avocado wouldn’t hurt either.
 Avocado never hurts anything though (as evidenced by my last post & my Instagram feed).